 Members of the administration have the obligation to preserve the anonymity of complaint signatories.
 When the Dean of a faculty (or any member of the administration) communicates a complaint to a professor, all information pertaining to the student’s identity is blacked out.

-However, within the context of certain complaints, it is impossible to guarantee anonymity.
+However, within the context of certain complaints, it is impossible to preserve a student’s anonymity.
 For example, if your complaint concerns a specific act or transgression to which you alone were subject, the Dean will ask your permission to reveal your identity to the professor.

 What can I expect if I lodge a student complaint?

-In the case of student complaints, patience is the golden virtue.
-Keep in mind that if your complaint involves a professor’s failure to adhere to his or her obligations, the Dean must necessarily respect the procedures outlined in the Collective Agreement.
+In the case of student complaints, patience is therefore the golden virtue.
+Keep in mind that if your complaint involves a professor’s failure to adhere to their obligations, the Dean must respect the procedures outlined in the professor’s collective agreement.

 The University regulation on the normalization of grades (the famous “bell curve”!) is found at section 9.1 of the academic regulations and reads as such: